Procrastination – does it affect you or your business?

 - Constantly offering excuse after excuse on why things are not getting done

-- Spending more time doing activities like making coffee or chatting to friends on the phone rather than doing work
+- Spending more time doing activities like making coffee or chatting with friends on the phone rather than doing work

 If your employees are procrastinating a bit too much you can try and help the situation – here are a few tips: